 - Business bank account

-As a CBD business, there are a few more ‘high risk’ hoops to jump through.
+As a CBD business, there are a few more ‘high risk’ hoops to jump through and you’ll also need COAs (Certificates of Analysis) for each product being sold, and possibly supplier/manufacturer agreements.
 Because of the nature of the business and the government regulations, you will have to deal with higher rates and fees, a larger reserve, and potentially multiple accounts to make sure the business continues if there is a problem with one account.

 Getting and evaluating this information is a process called underwriting.
 This process allows merchant account providers to offer much better rates than the aggregators.
 This information is crucial for the merchant account provider to understand you and the business model you’re using.
 They also use it to understand the risks of doing business with you — credit card companies want to hold on to the money that’s theirs, just like you do.